TanStack/table/docs/api/features/row-selection.md

 getCanMultiSelect: () => boolean
 ```

 Returns whether or not the row can multi-select.
-TODO clarify

 ### `getCanSelectSubRows`